With Artist and Storyteller Tee Bylo

 He was arguably the first celebrity of our age with a fascinating personality of irreverence, humour, controversy and political idealism and as such he remains just a potent today as he did over 200 years ago as he cut a swathe through London society.

 How Can I Learn More About Your Work?

-You can discover more about my work on this website or on my blog Creating Life in 12th Scale... and you can also support me and my work on the crowdfunding site Patreon.
+You can discover more about my work on this website or on my blog Creating Life in 12th Scale... and you can also support me and my work on the membership site Patreon.

 I can also be found on the usual social media platforms including Facebook, Instagram, Flickr and Twitter.